Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Results and discussion

 \section{Results and discussion}

-To validate our new method for computing elastic constants in Sec.~\ref{atomic_theory}, we benchmark eight representative solids which have been widely explored by both theoretical calculations and experimental measurements: silicon, NaCl, GaAs and rhombohedral BaTiO$_3$ are chosen as the bulk materials, while monolayer graphene, h-BN, MoS$_2$ and InSe are selected for 2D materials.
-We also compute and validate the bending rigidities of graphene, h-BN, MoS$_2$ and InSe.
+To validate our new method for computing elastic constants in Sec.~\ref{atomic_theory}, we benchmark eight representative solids, which have been widely explored by both theoretical calculations and experimental measurements: silicon, NaCl, GaAs, and rhombohedral BaTiO$_3$ are chosen as the bulk materials, while monolayer graphene, \emph{h}-BN, MoS$_2$, and InSe are selected for 2D materials.
+We also compute and validate the bending rigidities of graphene, \emph{h}-BN, MoS$_2$, and InSe.
 Specifically, in the case of bulk system, silicon is chosen as an infrared-inactive material; NaCl is selected as an infrared-active solid without quadrupoles, while GaAs is infrared-active with also the contribution from quadrupoles.
 Finally, BaTiO$_3$ is chosen as a representative example of a low-symmetry system.
-Moreover, graphene is chosen as a prototype of 2D system, and h-BN is an example for the infrared-active 2D materials; MoS$_2$ represents the well-known 2D family of transition metal dichalcogenides, while InSe is selected for another 2D class of III–VI metal chalcogenides.
-The calculation details of our first-principles simulations are summarized in App.~\ref{comp_details}, except for h-BN, MoS$_2$ and InSe where we have used the computational parameters from Ref.~\cite{ponce2023}.
+Moreover, graphene is chosen as a prototype of the 2D system, and \emph{h}-BN is an example for the infrared-active 2D materials; MoS$_2$ represents the well-known 2D family of transition metal dichalcogenides, while InSe is selected for another 2D class of III-VI metal chalcogenides.
+The calculation details of our first-principles simulations are summarized in Appendix~\ref{comp_details}, except for \emph{h}-BN, MoS$_2$ and InSe where we have used the computational parameters from Ref.~\cite{ponce2023}.